rayotoo/MLOps-Project/README.md

-This is the repo containing all my MLOps projects and resources.
+**This is the repo containing all my MLOps projects and resources..**

+---
+1. Project 1 :